 Students expecting to practice law successfully in South Carolina should be urged to take as many courses as practical in the subjects listed above."
-For more information, please contact Dr. Vinetta Witt, Chair of Department of Social and Behavioral Sciences.
+For more information, please contact Dr. Laura Roost, Political Science Program Chair and Pre-Law Advisor.